A hybrid solution approach for the Integrated Healthcare Timetabling Competition 2024

 We chose this simple neighborhood operator over more complex neighborhood operators to exploit very fast evaluation of changes.
 More complicated neighborhoods, such as considering several nurses at the same time, would make this evaluation potentially more time-consuming. \end{description}

-\cref{alg:sa} states the steps of our simulated annealing algorithm.
-The calculation of differences in objective functions $\Phi_n$ for each potential nurse and the overall fitness calculation $\SAobj{\mathcal{X}}$ of a solution $\mathcal{X}$ consist of evaluation the three soft-constraints linked to the nurse assignment.
-These are the excess workload of nurses, the continuity of care (i.e. the number of nurses assigned per patient) and using a lower skill than needed for a patient.
-For mathematical formulations of these, we refer to Section \ref{sec_subproblems_exact_nurse}.
+\Cref{alg:sa} states the steps of our SA algorithm.
+The calculation of differences in objective functions $\Phi_n$ for each potential nurse and the overall fitness calculation $\SAobj{\mathcal{X}}$ of a solution $\mathcal{X}$ consists of evaluating the three soft-constraints linked to the nurse assignment.
+These are the excess workload of nurses, the continuity of care (i.e.\ the number of nurses assigned per patient), and using a lower skill than needed for a patient.
+For mathematical formulations of these, we refer to \cref{sec_approach_exactnurse}.

-During the simulated annealing, we keep track of the current workload per shift for each nurse, how often each nurse is assigned to each patient and the sum of skill mismatches per nurse and shift.
+During the SA, we keep track of the current workload per shift for each nurse, how often each nurse is assigned to each patient, and the sum of skill mismatches per nurse and shift.
 In case a neighborhood move is accepted, the workload, assignment and skill mismatch penalities are updated.
-Keeping an updated inventory allows us to calculate the difference in objective functions $\Phi_n$ of assigning a new nurse $n$ to and removing another nurse from a room in a given shift, by just calculating the differences in excess workload, skill mismatch and continuity for this individual room and shift.
-To account for different weights of the soft constraints, we also use the weights $\weightWorkload, \weightCoC$ and $\weightSkill$ to calculate $\Phi_n$ as a weighted sum.
+Keeping these values updated allows us to calculate the difference in objective functions $\Phi_n$ of assigning a new nurse $n$ to and removing another nurse from a room in a given shift, by just calculating the differences in excess workload, skill mismatch, and continuity for this individual room and shift.
+To account for different weights of the soft constraints, we also use the weights $\weightWorkload$, $\weightCoC$, and $\weightSkill$ to calculate $\Phi_n$ as a weighted sum.

 After termination of the SA algorithm due to either time limit or a given number of iterations without improvement, the best computed nurse-to-room assignment is combined with the other subproblem solutions, resulting in a complete feasible solution to the original planning problem.
 We further try to improve the solution quality in Phase~3.